Computer Vision Introduction and Face Detection (Part 1 of 3)

 - Use face (or other body part) positions to control LED lights or music (Advanced)

 Part 2 of this tutorial series will discuss how Body Detection can be accomplished with computer vision.
-Be sure to check back soon.

 About our Author: